Chipistil/High-throughput-T2NP-Memristor-based-Dual-clock-edge-sampling-TRNG/README.md

-## README: High-throughput T2NP Memristor-based TRNG
+## README: High-Throughput T2NP Memristor-based TRNG

-This repository hosts the source code and experimental datasets for our study on a **High-throughput T2NP Memristor-based Dual-clock-edge-sampling TRNG**.
+This repository hosts the source code and experimental datasets for our study on a **High-Throughput T2NP Memristor-based Dual-clock-edge-sampling TRNG**.
 This project demonstrates the use of a memristor as a high-speed entropy source for high-throughput true random number generator (TRNG).

 ---